foundry-rs/book/src/forge/gas-snapshots.md

 Test result: ok.
 10 passed; 0 failed; finished in 2.47ms Diff in "ERC20Test::testApprove()": consumed "(gas: 31162)" gas, expected "(gas: 31170)" gas
 ```

-If this wasn't what you were looking for, try looking through the official documentation
-by running `forge snapshot --help`.